Specific Phobias

 Can specific phobias be treated?

-What is the goal of treatment for specific phobias?
+What is exposure therapy for specific phobias?

 Are specific phobias inherited?